api3dao/old-api3-docs/docs/airnode/v0.4/README.md

 ## Benefits of Disintermediation

-There is a simple solution to intermediaries: First-party oracles; that is, oracles operated by the API providers themselves.
-API providers operating their own oracles means they would be signing their responses with their private keys at the smart contract platform protocol-level, which is the best proof that the data is not tampered with.
-Moreover, first-party oracles are private by default, as a third party cannot observe the raw data from the API being processed, which allows them to be used in a wider variety of use cases natively.
+First-party oracles are a simple solution to the problem of using intermediaries.
+In principle, these are oracles operated by the API providers themselves, who would sign responses  with their private keys at the protocol level of the smart contract platform.
+This approach is the best proof that the data is not tampered with.
+Moreover, first-party oracles are private by default since a third party cannot observe the raw data from the API being processed, which expands the range of use cases where they can be used natively.

-A data feed composed of first-party oracles would be more cost-efficient compared to one employing middlemen, as one needs to pay middlemen both fortheir services and to incentivize them against attacking the data feed (referred to as the middleman tax).
-In addition, a data feed composed of first-party oracles will need fewer oracles, as it would not need over-redundant decentralization at the oracle level to protect against attacks from third-parties.
-Assuming that each API is typically served by at least two third-party oracles, data feeds powered by first-party oracles would be at least 50% more efficient in terms of gas costs, by a conservative estimate.
+A data feed composed of first-party oracles would be more cost-efficient compared to one employing middlemen since one needs to pay them both for their services and to de-incentivize attacks of the data feed (referred to as the middleman tax).
+In addition, such data feed will need fewer oracles as it wouldn't need redundant decentralization at the oracle level to protect against third-party attacks.
+Assuming that each API is typically served by at least two third-party oracles, we conservatively estimate that data feeds powered by first-party oracles would be at least 50% more efficient in terms of gas costs.

 First-party oracles also provide much needed transparency in terms of the data source and the degree of decentralization.
-Since each API provider will operate an oracle—which will be visible on-chain—the number of oracles serving a data feed will accurately represent how decentralized it is, as there is a one-to-one mapping between oracle and data source.
-Furthermore, the API providers would publish their on-chain identities through off-chain channels, which would allow the users to verify whose data they are consuming at a given time.
+Given that each API provider operates an oracle (which can be seen on-chain), the number of oracles serving a data feed will accurately represent the extent to which it is decentralized.
+This is because there is a one-to-one mapping between the oracle and the data source.
+Furthermore, API providers would publish their on-chain identities through off-chain channels, which would allow users to verify whose data they are consuming at a given time.

-Finally, having the API providers operate the oracles helps solves the legal issues as the API services no longer need to be licensed to a third party and the API providers receive the entire revenue.
-Furthermore, this solves the rent-seeking third-party oracles problem, and allows the funds to be redirected to the group that is doing the heavy lifting, the API providers.
+Finally, having API providers operate oracles helps to tackle legal issues as API services no longer need to be licensed to a third party and API providers receive the entire revenue.
+Furthermore, this solves the rent-seeking third-party oracle problem and allows for the funds to be redirected to the group that is doing the heavy lifting, i. e. the API providers.
 Incentivizing API providers aligns their financial interests with the ones of the API3 ecosystem, resulting in a strong mutual bond between the two.

-## Off-Chain Signing of Data
+## Off-Chain Data Signing

 There is a hybrid solution that still depends on third-party oracles, yet does not let them tamper with the data.
 In this scheme, the API provider signs their